Home » Blog » Healthcare Jobs with a Business Degree

 • Budget analyst

-What’s more, “if you’re looking to work in a multilevel organization like a large hospital, positions might require more in terms of degrees and experience,” Peterson explains.
+What’s more, “if you’re looking to work in a multilevel organization like a large hospital, positions might require more in terms of degrees and experience,” Peterson explained.
 Your location is also a factor.
 Jobs in competitive locations (such as metropolitan areas) may require advanced degrees, whereas low-competition locations (such as rural areas) may not.

 Medical Group Management Association (MGMA):